 How much upfront work is needed depends on how many risks your strategy and your business model contain.
 The more risks there are, the more time and effort you typically have to invest.
 The risks in turn are related to your growth strategy and to the technologies used to build the product.
 Developing a new product for a new market carries significantly more risk than updating an existing product for an existing market and therefore tends to require more upfront work, for instance.
 As a consequence, the amount of effort you may have to spend varies.
 It can range from a few days for a straight-forward product update to a few months for a diversification effort.

-As the product owner, you should lead the problem validation effort and you should shape the vision, the strategy, the business model, the roadmap, and the personas.
+As the product owner, you should lead the product strategizing effort and you should shape the vision, the strategy, the business model, the roadmap, and the personas.
 If that’s not the case then make sure that the necessary prep work has been carried out, that you know the answers to the questions stated in the checklist above, and that the appropriate artefacts are available.
 If that’s not the case you should consider delaying the start of the first sprint and carrying out more research and validation work.